Andean Cock-of-the-Rock (Ian Segebarth photo)

 Travel/trip cancellation insurance is strongly

 recommended.
 For more information call Travel Insured (800-243-3174) or visit travelinsured.com.

-Exceptionally rich in biodiversity, Ecuador is a birder’s playground with some 1,640 species of birds, many of which are rare and endemic.
-With your expert guide’s assistance discover the exceptional avian fauna and other wildlife (sloths, monkeys and more!) residing in Ecuador’s multitude of ecosystems.
+Exceptionally rich in biodiversity, Ecuador is a birder’s playground, with some 1,640 species of birds, many of which are rare and endemic.
+With your expert local guide’s assistance discover the exceptional avian fauna and other wildlife (sloths, monkeys and more!) residing in Ecuador’s multitude of ecosystems.
 Experience many of the finest natural reserves in all of Ecuador, including Antisana National Park (famous for exquisite views of Andean Condors, Black-chested Buzzard-Eagles and a array of other high-elevation species!).
 Search for the unique and stunning Rufous-bellied Seedsnipe above Papallacta Pass (in the high Andes at 14,000 feet elevation).
-In Guango Reserve find the Sword-billed Hummingbird, with its distinctive long bill; identify a great many species of colorful tanagers within the Wildsumaco area; leisurely hike along the Río Napo, or challenge yourself to spot the elusive dusky titi monkey.
-Journey through pristine primary forest with towering kapok and fig trees, and experience an up-close view of the lowland rainforest on a suspended canopy walk within the Sacha Reserve.
-Explore the remarkable beauty and biodiversity of the Ecuadorian Amazon as well as the High Andes and Cloud Forests on this 12-day trip, visiting unique avian hotspots that are sure to thrill bird enthusiasts and nature lovers alike.
+In Guango Reserve find the Sword-billed Hummingbird, with its distinctive long bill; identify a great many species of colorful tanagers within the Wildsumaco area.
+Explore the remarkable beauty and biodiversity of the High Andes and Cloud Forests on this 10-day trip, visiting unique avian hotspots that are sure to thrill bird enthusiasts and nature lovers alike.